XRPL-Labs/XUMM-SDK/README.md

 - Payload expiration updates (remaining time in seconds)
 - The payload was resolved by rejecting
 - The payload was resolved by accepting (signing)

+More information about the status update events & sample event data [can be found in the Developer Docs](https://xumm.readme.io/docs/payload-status).

 Status updates can be processed by providing a *callback function* to the `Sdk.payload.subscribe()` method.
 Alternatively, the (by the `Sdk.payload.subscribe()` method) returned raw websocket can be used to listen for WebSocket `onmessage` events.